tarowatanabe/cicada/doc/alignment.rst

 	  --posterior \
 	  --posterior-threshold 0.2

-which output word alignment when the posterior probability is higher than 0.2 [2]_.
+which annotate a word pair as aligned when the square root of the product of its posterior probabilities in two directions is higher than 0.2 [2]_.
 As in Viterbi alignment combination, you can try ``--itg`` to estimate ITG constrained alignment or ``--max-match`` to apply Hungarian algorithm to compute one-to-one alignment.

 Visualization
 -------------